29 May Eat Right

 - Try to get grains intact, not ground into flours.

-- Replace refined wheat flour with whole wheat pastry, rice or soy flours.
+- Replace refined wheat flour with whole wheat pastry, rice, or soy flour.

 - Try pasta made from brown rice.